ErikPGJ/python_solo/src/erikpgjohansson/solo/soar/README_SOAR_MIRROR.md

 # Known requirements

-- Works for Python 3.9, but probably other versions too.
+- Works for Python 3.9, but probably works for other versions too.
 - Works on Linux, but should in principle work on other platforms too with minimal changes.